Understanding Intermittent Fasting and Its Effects on Health: A Comprehensive Guide

 In our previous articlewe explained that in response to light cycles, our body produces hormones cyclically to adapt our food intake to the body’s energy needs: the optimal period for eating is from the morning around 8-9 a.m. (at sunrise ) until 7 p.m. (when the sun begins to set, depending on the season).

-Be careful, however: while time-limited eating seems to be a good approach when it comes to metabolic health, much remains to be understood about how it works and optimize its effects… Work in 2022 has thus not been did not show differences in weight loss between opting for morning or late food intake… On the other hand, it played on the appetite felt during the day – this time to the advantage of the former.
+Be careful, however: while time-limited eating seems to be a good approach when it comes to metabolic health, much remains to be understood regarding how it works and optimize its effects… Work in 2022 has thus not been did not show differences in weight loss between opting for morning or late food intake… On the other hand, it played on the appetite felt during the day – this time to the advantage of the former.

 And beyond the time of day when it seems preferable to eat, other parameters may be important and which are not always measured in the studies carried out: quality and quantity of foods absorbed, duration of the fasting period. (which can extend from 12 to 20 hours per day), etc.